dovecot/documentation/source/settings/plugin/acl.rst

 ``dovecot-acl-list`` file lists all mailboxes that have ``l`` rights assigned.
 If you manually add/edit ``dovecot-acl`` files, you may need to delete the ``dovecot-acl-list`` to get the mailboxes visible.

+Dictionaries
+^^^^^^^^^^^^

+In order for an ACL to be fully useful, it has to be communicated to IMAP clients.
+For example, if you use ACL to share a mailbox to another user, the client has to be explicitly told to check out the other user's mailbox too, as that one is shared.
+Placing the ACL file makes the ACL effective, but ``dovecot`` doesn't take care of the user->shared mailboxes mapping out of the box, and as a result, it won't publish shared mailboxes to clients if this is not set up.
+You have to configure this manually by defining an appropriate `dictionary <https://wiki.dovecot.org/Dictionary>`_ to store the share map.

+Certain dictionary backends are writable by ``dovecot``, so when you establish an ACL using ``doveadm``, a dictionary entry is added along to the ACL.